WebexCC-SA/LAB-3354/docs/lab2_adminActions.md

 > ---

 ### Save and update the new layout JSON
-> In the Desktop Layout
-> > Save the file as ...
+> Save the file as <copy><w class="Team">yourTeamName</w>.json</copy>
->> Navigate to the Desktop Layout section of Control Hub
->> Locate your assigned Desktop Layout
+> Locate your assigned Desktop Layout <w class ="layout"></w>
->> Upload the new JSON by dragging the file into the import box or clicking Replace file and navigating to the file using the file explorer
+> Upload the new JSON by dragging the file into the import box or clicking Replace file and navigating to the file using the file explorer
->> Click Save in the lower right corner
+> Click Save in the lower right corner
 >
 > ---